kakavi/metabase/docs/users-guide/09-multi-series-charting.md

 - New users per day vs. returning users per day.
 - Orders per day from a few different product lines.

-### In Metabase there are two main ways to get data side-by-side.
+### In Kenga Analytics there are two main ways to get data side-by-side.

 1. Combining two existing saved questions that share a common dimension (like time) on a dashboard